 Once you experience some degree of success, you might find yourself ready to commit to paper.

-Coloring Is a New Social Activity
+Coloring Can Be a Social Activity

 Coloring has even become a social activity, a modern equivalent of a quilting bee.